cfoh/iot/running_qemu.md

   -drive if=virtio,format=qcow2,file=/user/...
 ```

-You should new see the ContikiOS running.
-You can rescale the screen by using `View` menu and select `Zoom In` or `Zoom Out` to adject the size.
+You should now see the ContikiOS Window.
+You can rescale the window by using `View` menu and select `Zoom In` or `Zoom Out` to adjust the size.

+Please make sure that you shut down Contiki inside the guest OS before closing the window, otherwise, your work may not be saved properly.

 ### Step 3: Setup the USB device